danielrotar/evasion/README.md

 Players should connect on the ports specified as arguments to the jar after it has started executing.
 Each message sent in either direction (to client or to server) should/will end with a newline.

-Upon connecting, players should send "name: [their team name]" so that the server can identify them by name (if they don't, they'll be identified by the port on which they connected).
+Upon connecting, players should send `name: [their team name]` so that the server can identify them by name (if they don't, they'll be identified by the port on which they connected).

 Multiple games will be played during a single session.
 At the start of each game, the player will receive the message `hunter` or `prey`, which identifies their role in the upcoming match.